4shub/java/README.md

 ```

 ### Deconstructing
-  - `Public` - means that the method is visible and can be called from other objects of other types.
+  - `Public`: means that the method is visible and can be called from other objects of other types.
 Other alternatives are private, protected, package and package-private.
 See here for more details.
-  - `Class` - is essentially an object used in Java.
+  - `Class`: is essentially an object used in Java.
 It's used in this case to identify `helloworld` as a `class`.
-  - `helloworld` - the name of your class.
+  - `helloworld`: the name of your class.
 It should also be the name of your file.

 ## Doing Things
 Let's just make this program say hello world in your console.